EnergyModelsX/EnergyModelsBase.jl/docs/src/nodes/storage.md

 Two concrete types are included for [`Cyclic`](@ref), [`CyclicRepresentative`](@ref) and [`CyclicStrategic`](@ref).
 These two types differ only if the time structure includes representative periods.
 If not, they are equivalent.
-In the case of inclusion of representative periods, [`CyclicRepresentative`](@ref) enforces the cyclic constraint within a representative period while [`CyclicStrategic`](@ref) enforces the cyclic constraint within the strategic period.
+In the case of inclusion of representative periods, [`CyclicRepresentative`](@ref) enforces the cyclic constraint within a representative period while [`CyclicStrategic`](@ref) enforces the cyclic constraint within the investment period.
 In the case of [`CyclicStrategic`](@ref), we hence allow for a net change in the storage level within a representative period.
 This net change is then used for the scaling.